mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 # What is supported and what is not
 - Only custom CA certificates that have an associated RSA-type key pair are supported.
 Other types of certificates, such as those using ECC-type key pair, are currently not supported.
 Support for ECC-type key pairs will be added in the future.
-- You have to use a custom CA certificate only with a fresh installation of DC/OS Enterprise 1.10 or higher.
+- You must use a custom CA certificate only with a fresh installation of DC/OS Enterprise 1.10 or higher.
 Older versions of DC/OS are not supported.

 # Glossary of the terms used in this documentation
 - **Custom CA certificate:** Your custom CA certificate in the PEM format, which will be used to issue certificates for DC/OS components such as Admin Router.
 The custom CA certificate is either an intermediate CA certificate (issued by another CA) or a root CA certificate (self-signed by the custom CA).

 - **Private key associated with the custom CA certificate:** The private key in the PKCS#8 format associated with the custom CA certificate.

 - **Certificate chain associated with the custom CA certificate:** The complete CA certification chain required for end-entity certificate verification.
-It has to include the certificates of all parent CAs of the intermediate custom CA up to and including the root CA certificate.
+It must include the certificates of all parent CAs of the intermediate custom CA up to and including the root CA certificate.
 Empty, if the custom CA certificate is a root CA certificate.

 - **Configuration:** The set of the configuration parameters that governs the specific aspects of the installation procedure.
 The configuration is stored in the DC/OS configuration file.

 - **DC/OS configuration file:** The file which contains the DC/OS configuration parameters.
-The DC/OS configuration file is normally called `config.yaml` and has to be present in the `genconf/` directory on the bootstrap node during the installation.
+The DC/OS configuration file is normally called `config.yaml` and must be present in the `genconf/` directory on the bootstrap node during the installation.
 It is used by the DC/OS installer.

 - **Installation directory:** The directory on the bootstrap node where the DC/OS installer resides.
 It contains the `genconf/` subdirectory where the DC/OS configuration file, the custom CA certificate, the associated private key and the certificate chain are put.
 It is denoted with `$DCOS_INSTALL_DIR` in this document.
 This is the current working directory when executing `dcos_generate_config.ee.sh`.

 # Requirements

-- **Advanced installation method:** In order to install DC/OS Enterprise with a custom CA certificate you have to use the [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
+- **Advanced installation method:** In order to install DC/OS Enterprise with a custom CA certificate you must use the [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
 Other installation methods are not supported.

 - **A file containing the custom CA certificate**
 - **A file containing the private key associated with the custom CA certificate**